Mills in Alto Aragón - harinero, central eléctrica

 1) From Sabiñánigo drive south to Huesca until you reach Lanave.
 Turn left where Boltaña is signposted.
 Don't miss the branch towards Nocito.

-From here on it is still 12 km of dirt road more.
-You won't need a 4x4 vehicle when the weather is dry.
-Park the car near the crossroads where Bara is signposted.
-Walk the short stretch and take the opportunity to visit the presa on the Río Guatizalema.
-Nocito has a camping site.
+From here on it is still 12 km of narrow road more.
+Park your vehicle near the crossroads where Bara is signposted.
+Walk the short stretch in order to visit first the site of the former azud on the Río Guatizalema.

 This old generator produced continuous current (DC).